anchorchat/anchor-ui/CONTRIBUTING.md

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/anchorchat/anchor-ui/tags)).
-At any given time, `master` represents the latest development version of the library.
+At any given time, `master` represents the latest stable version of the library.

 When making a new branch consider the following:
 * issue-#[number] for issues